GriffinCodes/DubtrackUtils/README.md

 - `/dubtrack reload` - Reload the configuration file
 - `/dubtrack reconnect` - Reconnect to dubtrack
 - `/dubtrack reset` - Reload the configuration file and reconnect to dubtrack
+NOTE: The `reconnect` and `reset` commands will pause your server for ~2-5 seconds.
+It shouldn't cause any problems.

 ## Download
 [DubtrackUtils.jar](http://dl.bn-mc.net/?q=dubtrackutils)